Mr. Rogers' AP Physics C: Mechanics (With IB Physics Topics) Objectives

 3. Explain how center of mass relates to the stability of an object.

-4. State what happens to the center of mass of an object when it explodes.
+4. State what happens to the center of mass of an object if it exploded in outer space.

-Metacognition Problem Solving Principle 9.4: Center of mass is like a balance point.
+Metacognition Problem Solving Principle 9.4: After calculating the center of mass coordinates for an object, does it look like the object could be balanced by placing a thin support under the center of mass?
+Center of mass is like a balance point.
 By thinking of it in this manner, it's often possible to judge if a center of mass calculation makes sense by asking if the object would balance if suspended from

 Lesson 4